torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160205###

+<a id="tb-releases">__Tor Browser Releases__</a> by gman999

+Without question, __TDP__ was pretty silent over the past couple of months, despite hacking on [Quick and Dirty Statistics](dirty-stats.html) and other related work.

+However, while worked dragged on with the 5.0.6 Tor Browser release, we managed to not out finish that [release](http://mirrors.nycbug.org/pub/snapshots/packages/amd64/archive/tb-5.0.6.tgz), but also finish up the [5.5 release](http://mirrors.nycbug.org/pub/snapshots/packages/amd64/README-55.txt).

+We are excited by the releases, and look forward to feedback from the testers out there.

+One quick note about Tor Browser 5.5 on OpenBSD 5.8 stable.
+We have repeated ad nauseum, but it's worth reiterating again: OpenBSD development happens on -current, a.k.a., snapshots, which ultimately turn into the next stable release every six months.

+Developing Tor Browser for OpenBSD stable means dealing with multiple levels of differences between stable and current, from the package versions to LibreSSL libraries.

+In the case of trying to run TB 5.5 on OpenBSD 5.8 stable, there are two package incongruities.
+First, 5.8-stable's Tor version is 0.2.6.10p1, while the current version is 0.2.7.6.
+Second, the nspr stable version is 4.10.8, while the current version is 4.11.
+Both current versions of the packages rely on operating system changes not present in stable.
+There is a ports freeze approaching for the May 1 OpenBSD 5.9 stable release, and we may use that as an opportunity to produce a stable version of the Tor Browser.

 ###20160118###